 The city will prevent redevelopment of significantly flood-damaged properties in high hazard areas.
-The city will prepare a plan for property acquisition and other forms of mitigation for flood-damaged and undeveloped land in high_hazard flood areas.
-Undeveloped high hazard flood areas will be retained in their natural state whenever possible.
-In urban areas, ccompatible uses of riparian corridors, such as natural ecosystems, wildlife habitat and wetlands will be encouraged wherever appropriate.
+The city will prepare a plan for property acquisition and other forms of mitigation for flood-damaged and undeveloped land in high-hazard flood areas.
+Undeveloped high hazard flood areas will be retained in their natural,-state whenever possible.
+To reduce risk and loss, Compatible uses of riparian corridors, such as riparian corridors, natural ecosystems,-wildlife habitat and wetlands will be encouraged protected wherever appropriate.
 Trails or other open recreational facilities may be feasible in certain areas.

-The city recognizes that floods larger then the 100-year event will occur resulting in greater risks and flood damage that will affect even improvements constructed with standard flood protection measures.
-The city will seek to better understand the impact of larger flood events and consider necessary floodplain management strategies, including the protection of critical facilities.
+The city and county recognizes that floods larger thaen the 100-year event will occur resulting in greater risks and flood damage that will affect even improvements constructed with standard flood protection measures.
+The city will seek to better understand the impact of larger flood events and consider necessary floodplain management strategies, including the protection of critical facilities. as defined by the city.